jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### ML 1 What this subpart does
 Redundancy payments
-(1) This subpart provides a tax credit for a person who derives a redundancy payment for loss of employment.
+(1) This subpart provides a tax credit for a person who derives a redundancy payment before 1 October 2010 for loss of employment.
 Exclusions
 (2) Despite subsection (1), no tax credit arises for a redundancy payment— (a) related to—